Generic selectors

 It is also possible to develop the congenital type of Kyphosis.
 It can occur alongside other health issues that can affect the growth and development of the uterus.

-What are the underlying causes of kyphosis?
+What are the underlying causes of Kyphosis Surgery?

 The presence of complications isn’t so common in people with mild kyphosis, however they could occur when you have a very severe spinal curve.
 The complications could be: